neondatabase/neon/docs/rfcs/025-generation-numbers.md

 In the current deployment model, control plane guarantees that a tenant is attached to one pageserver at a time, thereby ruling out split-brain conditions resulting from dual attachment (however, there is always the risk of a control plane bug).
 This control plane guarantee prevents robust response to failures, as if a pageserver is unresponsive we may not detach from it.
-The mechanism in this RFC
+The mechanism in this RFC fixes this, by making it safe to attach to a new, different pageserver even if an unresponsive pageserver may be running.

 Futher, lack of safety during split-brain conditions blocks two important features where occasional split-brain conditions are part of the design assumptions: